rl-institut/open_plan/docs/view_components/progression_bar.rst

 Progression Bar
 ---------------

-The Progression Bar is a view component that shows all the sequential steps of the tool in order to get results.
+The Progression Bar displays the sequential steps the user should go through, in order to provide the input parameters required to describe an energy system and a :ref:`scenario-label` to simulate with this energy system

-A Progression bar view-component has a number of advantages:
+This view-component allows the user to:

-* Helps in sequentially progressing through the modeling and simulation process
+* Sequentially progress through the modeling and definition of their :ref:`scenario-label`
-* Allows the user to jump between different steps of the simulation
-* Brings a design consistency and uniformity to the UI of the tool
-* Splits the tool in different views which increases the user friendliness
+* Jump directly to previous steps to edit input parameters

 Attributes
 ^^^^^^^^^^

-**List of simulation steps below constitute the progression bar**
+**List of steps**

+    For example the following steps:
     #.
 Project Setup
     #.
 Inputs
     #.
 System Inputs